Meritava/headphones/README.md

-A headphone business landing page
+A headphone business landing page.